 - All exhibits should be original designs made with everyday objects and materials.
 Exhibits with purchased kits not accepted. - Exhibitors required to bring their Junk Drawer Robotics Youth Robotics Notebook with the sections completed for the project they are exhibiting, including the sections leading up to the activity they are exhibiting.
-For example, if a youth is bringing Activity E from Junk Drawer Level 1, they should have robotics notebook sections A-E completed. - Be sure all robotics notebook sections within the module being exhibited are filled in.
+For example, if a youth is bringing Activity E from Junk Drawer Level 1, they should have robotics notebook sections A-E completed.

-SF 50287 Junk Drawer Robotics 1-Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 1 Book.
+F4H417 Junk Drawer Robotics 1-Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 1 Book.